Community (Feral) Cats

 Clinics near Yolo County specifically for feral cats.
 (See other cat options that will take ferals too).

 Most options provide spay/neuter, vaccinations (fvrcp and rabies if old enough), flea treatment, and minor wound care if possible for $15/cat.

 Specify that you want to sign up for a feral clinic in your message.
 Clinics held most Sundays.

 Sign up online only.
 Held at Sac SPCA in Sacramento, typically the first Sunday of each month.

 Must Apply Online for Vouchers.
 Limited number per person, see website for participating clinics.

 Yolo County SPCA's Transport to Auburn or Diamond Springs

 Both feral and tame cats are welcome on these transports.
-Cost depends on which clinic the transport is going to.
+Cost $20/male, $25/female for spay/neuter only.
 Please look at the full description of these transports under the tame cat low cost spay/neuter options by clicking HERE.

 Address: P. O. Box 161043, Sacramento, CA 95816